buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 9 meters
 * **Duration**: 2 hours per Magic Proficiency (maximum 24 hours)

 You set an alarm against unwanted intrusion.
 Choose a door, a window, or an area within range that is no larger than a 3-meter-radius sphere.
 Until the spell ends, an alarm alerts you whenever a Tiny or larger creature touches or enters the warded area.
-When you cast the spell, you can designate creatures that won't set off the alarm.
+When you cast the spell, you can designate creatures that won' \*\*t set off the alarm.
 You also decide whether the alarm is mental or audible.
 A mental alarm alerts you with a ping in your mind if you are within 1.5 kilometers of the warded area.
 This ping awakens you if you are sleeping.
 An audible alarm produces the sound of a hand bell for 10 seconds that can be heard within 18 meters.

 **For each Magic Critical Success** obtained in the Magic Check, the duration increases by 2 hours.